onkarshinde2307/ASP.NET-MVC5-StudentRecords-DBFirst/README.md

-# 🎓 AcademyPulse – Student Management System 💪🏻
+# 🎓 AcademyRegistration – Student Management System 💪🏻

 _A professional ASP.NET MVC5 Web Application for managing student records with style and ease._